Become an Advocate for Those Who Need it Most with Liberty’s Social Work Degree

 Develop the skills you need to succeed wherever your career in social work takes you.
 Our program focuses on equipping you with care and compassion as you learn best practices you will use on a daily basis.
 We want you to feel as prepared as possible to provide the best social, mental, and spiritual help you can to those who need it most.

 Our social work degree provides courses in health, psychology, sociology, and, of course, social work.
 Our psychology courses will develop your understanding of human behavior.
-The sociology courses will help you assess and prevent certain social problems you or clients may face in the workplace.
+The sociology courses will help you assess and prevent certain social problems you or your clients may face in the workplace.
 Finally, your social work courses will give you practical applications on how to work with families, diverse populations, chemical dependents, and more!

 View the Degree Completion Plan, and check out our featured courses below for more information on what you’ll be studying.